Sebastien Grainger

-Sebastien Alexandre Grainger (born 11 April 1979) is a Canadian singer and musician, best known as drummer and singer of the alternative rock duo Death from Above and the singer and guitarist for his band Sebastien Grainger and The Mountains.
-He is part owner of Giant Studios in Toronto, Ontario with Jimmy Shaw of Metric.
+Sebastien Alexandre Grainger (born 11 April 1979) is a Canadian singer and musician, best known as drummer and singer of the alternative rock duo Death from Above and the singer and guitarist for his band Sebastien Grainger & the Mountains.
+He is part owner of Giant Studios in Toronto, Ontario, with Jimmy Shaw of Metric.

 Solo career

-Sebastien signed with Saddle Creek Records in the USA, Outside Music in Canada and JVC in Japan to release his debut solo album, entitled "Sebastien Grainger & The Mountains", which was released on 21 October 2008.
+Sebastien signed with Saddle Creek Records in the US, Outside Music in Canada and JVC in Japan to release his debut solo album, entitled Sebastien Grainger & The Mountains, which was released on 21 October 2008.
 It was recorded between Giant Studio in Toronto and Mountain City Studio in Montreal.
 Grainger wrote and performed nearly all the parts on the record with the exception of a few songs that were recorded as a full band.
 He is currently playing shows across North America.
 When performing live, Grainger is joined by bassist Nick Sewell, drummer Leon Taheny and synthesiser and guitar player Andrew Scott.
-Together they have toured with Bloc Party, Metric, Hot Hot Heat & Albert Hammond Jr.
+Together they have toured with Bloc Party, Metric, Hot Hot Heat, and Albert Hammond Jr.

-In 2009 Sebastien Grainger took part in an interactive documentary series called City Sonic.
+In 2009, Sebastien Grainger took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had him discuss his past experiences with the El Mocambo.